 How is Dealership Car Washing Affected?

 How is the drought affecting L.A. car washes?
-It has been a boon to those with the latest efficient technology, since folks are much less likely now to wash their cars at home.
-For the businesses with outdated systems, though, these are not easy times.
+It has been a boon to those with the latest efficient technology since folks are much less likely now to wash their cars at home.
+For businesses with outdated systems, though, these are not easy times.
+This is just the beginning of how the drought is affecting L.A. car washes.